HomeVertebratesSirenians

 Dugongs breed year-round, forming small groups of fewer than a dozen individuals for mating, which typically lasts a few days.
 Males are known to compete fiercely to gain access to females, lunging at one another with their tusks, often leaving visible scars from these encounters.

-The females generally give birth to a calf after about a year-long pregnancy and nurse it for 1.5 to 2 years.
-It is estimated that the females give birth every 3 to 7 years, though 53 dugongs under captivity in Florida have been observed giving birth to at least 55 calves in 5 years.
+The females generally give birth to a calf after about a year and nurse it for 1.5 to 2 years.
+It is estimated that females give birth every 3 to 7 years in the wild, though a population of 53 dugongs in captivity in Florida has been observed giving birth to at least 55 calves in 5 years.

 Manatees

 While West Indian and African manatees have a year-round breeding season, the Amazonian manatees breed only when the water level starts to rise.
 The female mates with multiple males and, after a gestation of about a year, gives birth to the calf, nursing it for about 2 years.
-These young attain sexual maturity as early as 2 to 5 years.
+These young attain sexual maturity between 2 and 5 years, depending on the species.

 Predators